pbutler6163/Win10Debloat/README.md

 - Disable bing in windows search.
 - Disable tips & tricks on the lockscreen.
 (This changes your lockscreen wallpaper to the windows default)
 - Disable tips, tricks and suggestions in the startmenu and settings.
-- Disable the 'Include in library' from context menu.
+- Disable the 'Include in library' option in the context menu.
-- Disable the 'Give access to' from context menu.
+- Disable the 'Give access to' option in the context menu.
-- Disable the 'Share' from context menu.
+- Disable the 'Share' option in the context menu.

 All of these changes can be reverted with the registry files that are included in the 'Regfiles' folder.